IrelandOfficial Name: Ireland

 Travel & Transportation

-You may use your existing U.S. driving license in Ireland for a temporary stay; this can be for any period of time up to a maximum of one year.
-Some insurance and car rental companies may request an International Driving Permit in addition to your existing driving license.
-If you wish to apply for an International Driving Permit, please contact the American Automobile Association.
+- You may use your existing U.S. driver’s license in Ireland for a temporary stay up to a maximum of one year.
+Some insurance and car rental companies may request an International Driving Permit as well.
+Contact the American Automobile Association for an International Driving Permit.
 You are required to apply for an Irish driving license if you become a resident of Ireland.